autonomical1/ObsidianBackup/Chapter 16 Notes.md

 - A water wave passes through a window-like opening in a barrier.
 - Wave spreads out to fill the space behind the opening. **Diffraction**
 	- clear sign that the wave is passing through the opening
+- When the opening is many times larger than the wavelength of the wave, the wave continues to move straight forward
+- This is similar to the straight-l